Morikoi/asteroid-blaster/docs/index.md

 ## Introduction

 o11y.love is a collection of helpful URLs and tutorials, originally started by Michael Friedrich, [@dnsmichi](https://twitter.com/dnsmichi) in January 2022.
-Created for and maintained by the
+Created for and maintained by the community.

+`o11y` is a numeronym similar to `k